dhaiducek/rhacmstackem/README.md

   export INSTALL_ICSP="" # Whether to install ImageContentSourcePolicy to access downstream repos (default: "false") export CLAIM_REUSE="" # Controls initial cleanup behavior (default: "delete"): "delete" - Delete existing claims prior to a deploy; "update" - Reuse existing claim; Any other non-empty value will exit the script and not attempt to deploy
   ```
+  **NOTE**: Additional exports to further configure the deployment can be found in the [`StartRHACM` configuration](https://github.com/dhaiducek/startrhacm/blob/main/utils/config.sh.template)
 3. Change to the `deployment/` directory and run the `rhacmstackem_deployment.yaml.sh` script to create the necessary YAML files:
   ```bash
   cd deployment/